Gender Equality at USyd: Pay, promotions and transparency - Honi Soit

 Women have consisted of the majority of the University’s employees since 2014, as typical of the sector.
 In 2021, women made up 53.7% of the workforce, an increase of 0.1% from the previous year and 2% since 2017.
 The number is almost identical for casual workers (53.8% female), although greatly varied to part-time workers (76.2% female).

-Concerningly, the majority of managers (54.2%) are still malet.
+Concerningly, the majority of managers (54.2%) are still male.
 These results are even worse among what the WGEA defines as ‘senior managers’ where the figures amount to 59.1% of senior management consisting of men, increasing from 58% a year prior.
 Among Directors (Board Members and Chairs), men make up 53.3% of the workforce.
 This is down on last year, but higher than the University’s best in 2018 when women made up the majority (60%) of directors for the first time.
 The University does not have a target for the gender composition of the governing bodies; However, the fact that it does not control who is appointed to the University Senate is provided as a justification.

 Beneath the surface, however, changes to the composition of the workplace have left women disadvantaged.
 In 2021, resignations by female staff made up 63.4% of total resignations, the worst proportion recorded so far (data is not available pre-2016).
 Promotions are also at their lowest level in years.
 55.4% of promotions were given to women in 2021, which is also the lowest in the years where data is available.
 In the last six years, only 2018 saw a lower percentage level of appointments of women than in 2021, at 57.7%.